How to avoid burnout (Live Online)

-Join Emily Gajewski for this important new workshop on Zoom.
+Live Online – Join Emily Gajewski on Thursday 20th October 2022 for this important workshop on Zoom.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy.
 Simply book your place as normal and we will email you your confirmation.
-You will receive details of how to join the Zoom workshop the day before the event – Limited to 20 people
+You will receive details of how to join the Zoom workshop the day before the event – Limited numbers

 Why you should take this course

 When our day-to-day jobs involve continually listening to other people’s emotional difficulties, how do we avoid being overwhelmed by them ourselves or succumbing to compassion fatigue?
 We are the ‘tool’ of our trade.
 It could be argued that we have a duty to those we work with to prioritise our own mental health and wellbeing so that we can give them the best possible service.
 This workshop shows you how.